 The Intuniv court also considered motions on the relevant market, state law, and causation issues - namely, whether the brand and generic firms were ready and able to launch a generic and whether the generic was likely to succeed in the underlying patent litigation.
-Aside from the firms' ability to launch generics and the state law motions, the court ruled in favor of allowing all the other issues to go to trial.
+Aside from the firms' ability to launch generics and the state law motions, the court ruled in favor of allowing all the other issues to go to trial.62

-In June 2020, the US District Court for the Northern District of Illinois, in In re Humira (Adalimumab) Antitrust Litigation, 63 dismissed a reverse payment claim alleging that AbbVie, Inc (AbbVie), paid biosimilar manufacturers in the form of separate agreements that allowed the biosimilars to enter the European market early while agreeing to 'AbbVie-friendly' generic entry dates in the United States.
-The plaintiffs alleged, inter alia, that payment existed in the form of package deals that 'conferred large European revenue streams (hundreds of millions of dollars) onto the biosimilar companies, while buying AbbVie even more lucrative monopoly time in the United States (worth billions of dollars in revenue for AbbVie).'65 The US District Court for the Northern District of Illinois disagreed, concluding that the packaged global patent settlements 'were not an Actavis-like unlawful reverse-payment,' as the settlements allowed early entry without a transfer of value.
-66 The Court found that 'the hallmarks of an unjustified and otherwise inexplicable payment' were absent because the settlement package 'either increased competition or preserved an anticompetitive status quo.'67 The court also noted that, unlike agreements in which a brand agrees not
+In June 2020, the US District Court for the Northern District of Illinois, in In re Humira (Adalimumab) Antitrust Litigation,63 dismissed a reverse payment claim alleging that AbbVie, Inc (AbbVie), paid biosimilar manufacturers in the form of separate agreements that allowed the biosimilars to enter the European market early while agreeing to 'AbbVie-friendly' generic entry dates in the United States.64 The plaintiffs alleged, inter alia, that payment existed in the form of package deals that 'conferred large European revenue streams (hundreds of millions of dollars) onto the biosimilar companies, while buying AbbVie even more lucrative monopoly time in the United States (worth billions of dollars in revenue for AbbVie)'.65 The trial court disagreed, concluding that the packaged global patent settlements 'were not an Actavis-like unlawful reverse-payment', as the settlements allowed early entry without a transfer of value.
+66 The court found that 'the hallmarks of an unjustified and otherwise inexplicable payment' were absent because the settlement package 'either increased competition or preserved an anticompetitive status quo'.67 The court also noted that, unlike agreements in which a brand agrees not to compete by launching

-Id. at \1, \29.
+62 Id. at 1, 29.

-F. Supp.
+^{63 465} F. Supp.
 3d 811, 835 (N.D.
 Ill.
 2020).

-Id. (citations omitted).
+65 Id. (citations omitted).